OrchardCMS/OrchardDoc/docs/Documentation/Creating-1-n-and-n-n-relations.markdown

     }

 This code creates the three tables we need to persist the three records that we just modeled.
-It also declares the RewardsPart and makes it attachable.
+It also declares the `RewardsPart` and makes it attachable.

 As with addresses and states, you can see the convention for relations in action here: the columns for the association record table are of type integer (the type of the id of each of the associated tables) and bears the name of the linked table, an underscore and the name of the key column of the associated table.

 ## Populating the Reward Program Table

 Like we did with states, we pre-populate the reward program table from the migration class.
-In a real world scenario, the rewards could be content items and you could have a specific management screen for them.
+In a real-world scenario, the rewards could be content items and you could have a specific management screen for them.
 There would be nothing specific about that coming from the fact that these items happen to be at one end of a n-n relation.

     private readonly IRepository<RewardProgramRecord> _rewardProgramRepository;